-Many of us are connecting with friends and family online as the pandemic and lockdown restrictions continue and mean we cannot meet in person.
+Many of us are connecting with friends and family online as the pandemic and various lockdown restrictions continue around the world meaning we cannot meet in person this Christmas.
 But that doesn’t mean we can’t still have lots of online virtual fun!

 Lots of us are used to video calls and we know that Zoom quizzes were popular in the spring lockdown.
-But if you want something fun to do on the group Zoom call that is NOT a quiz, we have 12 games to play on your next virtual meetup.
+But if you want something fun to do on the group Zoom call that is NOT a quiz, we have some fun online games to play on your next virtual meetup.

 (But if you DO want to host a quiz we have put together a range of different questions and answers for you.
 We have a 37 Questions Music Quiz)

 Socially distanced Christmas can still be fun.
 Enjoy!

 Family Games To Play on a Zoom Chat

 Either pick a tune-master or take turns to play the opening few seconds of a song and the rest of the group has to name that tune.
 Either shout it out, or everyone writes their guess down on paper to total up the score at the end.

 Instead of playing the tune, you could HUM that tune.
 Choose well-known songs or theme tunes.
 Another way to play is to keep humming it until somebody guesses correctly then they take the next turn.
 Make sure you all come to the Zoom call with a few ideas ready to hum!

 Whilst we are on the topic of sound-based games.
 A ‘noises off’ could also be called ‘sound charades’.
 Essentially you can pick a sound from a theme – we recommend choosing a Christmas theme.
 Each person takes a turn to make a noise related to the theme.
 It could be anything from the sound of Santa coming down the chimney, the carving of the turkey, presents being unwrapped, a robin chirping.
 You can only make the noises using yourself, so mouth, hands, and feet.
 Remember, sounds only, not movements.